Oshin: Selling seafood in Ise

-Kyota arranges for Oshin to stay with his aunt in Ise and sell fish instead.
+Kōta arranges for Oshin to stay with his aunt in Ise and sell fish instead.
 Oshin soon picks up the trade and gains customers with her low prices and resourcefulness.
-She dreams that one day Ryuzo will join her and Yu in Ise.
+She dreams that one day Ryūzō will join her and Yū in Ise.

-One evening, a typhoon hits Japan, washing away the land in Saga that Ryuzo had been painstakingly reclaiming for the past 4 years.
-With his dreams shattered once more, Ryuzo leaves Saga to forge a new life.
+One evening, a typhoon hits Japan, washing away the land in Saga that Ryūzō had been painstakingly reclaiming for the past 4 years.
+With his dreams shattered once more, Ryūzō leaves Saga to forge a new life.

-As Oshin sets off to sell fish one morning, she sees a familiar figure some distance away – it is Ryuzo.
+As Oshin sets off to sell fish one morning, she sees a familiar figure some distance away – it is Ryūzō.
 When she catches up to him, he reveals that he is on his way to Manchuria, where he has friends, to start again.
-He had planned to come to Ise to divorce Oshin but when he saw her and Yu, he was unable to do so.
+He had planned to come to Ise to divorce Oshin but when he saw her and Yū, he was unable to do so.
 He tells her to wait for him.
-As he turns to leave once more, he sees Yu and they have a tearful reunion.
+As he turns to leave once more, he sees Yū and they have a tearful reunion.

-On the morning that Ryuzo is due to leave for Manchuria, he helps her push her cart to town and Oshin bids him goodbye.
-However, struck by the heaviness of the cart which Oshin pushes for 7 miles a day, Ryuzo decides to follow her to see what her life selling fish is like.
+On the morning that Ryūzō is due to leave for Manchuria, he helps her push her cart to town and Oshin bids him goodbye.
+However, struck by the heaviness of the cart which Oshin pushes for 7 miles a day, Ryūzō decides to follow her to see what her life selling fish is like.
 When he sees how hard she has to work, he decides that he has no choice but to stay to help her.
 Oshin is overjoyed to be together as a family once more.
 With help from Oshin's landlady, the couple start a fish shop in town.
-Ryuzo begins to learn about fish and how to prepare and cook it.
+Ryūzō begins to learn about fish and how to prepare and cook it.

-Oshin writes to Saga to update Ryuzo's parents on his whereabouts.
-Kiyo is furious and asks her husband to go to Ise to retrieve Ryuzo, but he tells Kiyo that she must never separate them again.
-Kiyo finally realises that Ryuzo's love for his wife is greater than his love for his mother.
-She sends Ryuzo his possessions, along with a letter encouraging to make a new life in Ise with Oshin.
-Oshin is overjoyed that Kiyo has finally forgiven her, and is determined to make the shop a success so that Ryuzo's parents can visit one day.
+Oshin writes to Saga to update Ryūzō's parents on his whereabouts.
+Kiyo is furious and asks her husband to go to Ise to retrieve Ryūzō, but he tells Kiyo that she must never separate them again.
+Kiyo finally realises that Ryūzō's love for his wife is greater than his love for his mother.
+She sends Ryūzō his possessions, along with a letter encouraging to make a new life in Ise with Oshin.
+Oshin is overjoyed that Kiyo has finally forgiven her, and is determined to make the shop a success so that Ryūzō's parents can visit one day.